knu/vscode-editor-focus-notifier/README.md

 # Editor Focus Notifier

-A VS Code extension that detects when you enter or leave the text editor area and runs configurable shell commands on those transitions.
+A VS Code extension that detects focus state transitions between editor, terminal, and other areas, running configurable shell commands on state changes.

 [Install from VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=knu.editor-focus-notifier)

 ## Features

-- Detects focus state transitions between editor and non-editor areas
+- Detects three distinct focus states: **editor**, **terminal**, and **other**
-- Runs custom shell commands when entering/leaving editor focus
+- Runs custom shell commands when entering each state
 - Useful for integrating with external tools like Hammerspoon, Karabiner-Elements, and BetterTouchTool

 ## Use Case